Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Content blocks

-Shopify Email offers all the essential content blocks along with some ecommerce-specific ones.
-These include content blocks to add gift cards, products, and discount codes.
+Shopify Email includes content blocks for adding gift cards, products, and discount codes.
 Here’s a screenshot showing the interface to add products to your emails:

 Image via Shopify